KengoA/fantasy-basketball/README.md

 ## NBA Player Performance Prediction and Lineup Optimization

 Prediction of NBA player performance defined as Fantasy Points by Draft Kings.
-This project was conducted and approved by a reviewer as part of Machine Learning Engineer Nanodegree by Udacity.
-See the final report [here](https://github.com/KengoA/fantasy-basketball/blob/master/report.pdf) for overview.
+This capstone project was conducted and approved by a reviewer as part of Machine Learning Engineer Nanodegree by Udacity.
+See the final report [here](https://github.com/KengoA/fantasy-basketball/blob/master/report.pdf) for details.

-### [This project is under major refactoring as of May 2019]
+### [This project is under major refactoring and documentation as of May 2019]

 ### What We'll Do